-At the extraordinary stockholders' meeting on September 30, 2013, interim dividends for the first half of 2013 were declared in the amount of 50.00 Russian rubles per common share, which at the date of the meeting was equivalent to \$1.55.
-Dividends payable of \$10 million and \$12 million are included in "Other current liabilities" in the consolidated balance sheets as of December 31, 2013 and 2012, respectively.
+At the extraordinary stockholders' meeting on December 12, 2014, interim dividends for 2014 were declared in the amount of 60.00 RUB per common share, which at the date of the meeting was equivalent to \$1.10.
+Dividends payable of \$733 million and \$10 million are included in "Other current liabilities" in the consolidated balance sheets as of December 31, 2014 and 2013, respectively.

-At the annual stockholders' meeting on June 27, 2013, dividends for 2012 were declared in the amount of 50.00 Russian rubles per common share, which at the date of the meeting was equivalent to \$1.52.
-At the extraordinary stockholders' meeting on December 18, 2012, interim dividends for 2012 were declared in the amount of 40.00 Russian rubles per common share, which at the date of the meeting was equivalent to \$1.30.
-Total dividends for 2012 were declared in the amount of 90.00 Russian rubles per common share, which was equivalent to \$2.82.
+Total dividends for 2013 including interim dividends were declared in the amount of 110.00 Russian rubles per common share, which was equivalent to \$3.32.
+Total dividends for 2012 including interim dividends were declared in the amount of 90.00 Russian rubles per common share, which was equivalent to \$2.82.